niksche/niksche/README.md

 - 👋 Hi, I’m @niksche
-- 👀 I’m interested in building new projects for people
+- 👀 I’m interested in area of blockchain and DEFi
-- 🌱 I’m currently learning web-applications
+- 🌱 I’m currently learning Dapps
-- 💞️ I’m looking to collaborate on setup my own startup
-- 📫 How to reach me t.me/n_shch

 <!---
 niksche/niksche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.